The care and well-being of every student is at the heart of boarding life at Clongowes and is an aspect that we feel sets us apart.

 Central to our community are the prefects – adults whose primary responsibility is for the care of the boys.
 Each year group is guided by a prefect who lives on site to whom boys can go to with any issue no matter how small or large.
 The prefecting team act in loco parentis providing guidance, support and friendship to the boys in their care.
 As part of the daily routine the prefects will wake the boys in the morning, liaise with them during the day, be on hand in the evenings for a chat and lastly will check in on each boy before they go to sleep at night.

-Prefects are an important part of the care team that look after each year group but other members include the school counsellor, the Spiritual Father, a Learning Support teacher and others.
+Prefects are an important part of the care team that look after each year group but other members include the school counsellor, the Spiritual Father, the Chaplain, a Learning Support teacher and others.
 The close working relationships that are fostered between parents, students and prefects ensure good communication at all times.

 Boys live together in year groups which are further grouped into Lines – Third Line, Lower Line and Higher Line.
 Furthermore, boys are assigned to Houses that are made up of boys from each year group ensuring that friendship, integration and camaraderie is fostered amongst boys of all ages.